JosephRedfern/TwitterStitcher/README.md

 TweetStitch
 ===========

-Extracts videos from twitter threads and concatenated using `ffmpeg`.
+Extracts videos from Twitter threads and concatenate using `ffmpeg`.

 # Usage